MCJack123/vscode-craftos-pc/README.md

 ## Known Issues

-* If a non-default size is set for terminals, this extension will not function.
-A fix to allow resizing terminals will be available in the future.
-* Occasionally, keyboard input will stop working.
+* Occasionally, keyboard input may stop working.
 To fix this, click outside the CraftOS-PC window and then back in.
 * Scroll events do not report the position of the scroll.
 This is a limitation of JavaScript.
 * Some versions of CraftOS-PC have bugs that interfere with the functioning of this extension:
   * Filesystem access only works on CraftOS-PC v2.6 or later, or any server implementing raw mode 1.1 or later.